-German STS Verification International GmbH (SVI) is an STS third-party verifier licensed in accordance with Article 28 of the SR for all asset classes for all countries of the European Union for ABS and ABCP transaction types.
+German STS Verification International GmbH (SVI) is such an STS third-party verifier licensed in accordance with Article 28 of the SR for all asset classes for all countries of the EU for the transaction types non-ABCP securitisations (ie, ABS), ABCP securitisations (on transaction and on programme level) and synthetic on-balance sheet securitisations.

-Where, in respect of a securitisation reported as an STS securitisation, a competent authority has determined that the securitisation does not comply with the requirements and there is reason to believe that the originator acted negligently and not in good faith, the responsible authority, ie, the regulator of the originator, shall impose administrative sanctions and shall also inform ESMA without delay to include the sanctions concerned in its list of STS notifications in order to inform investors of the sanctions and the reliability of the STS notifications.
+Where, in respect of a securitisation reported as an STS securitisation, a competent authority has determined that the securitisation does not comply with the requirements in the case of negligence or intentional infringement and there is reason to believe that the originator acted negligently and not in good faith, the responsible authority, ie, the regulator of the originator, shall impose administrative sanctions and shall also inform ESMA without delay to include the sanctions concerned in its list of STS notifications in order to inform investors of the sanctions and the reliability of the STS notifications.
 Therefore, originators, sponsors or securitisation vehicles are required to prepare their reports carefully in order to avoid damage to their reputation.